 Project Location Discharge associated with agglomeration of Castletownroche village, County Cork.
 Distance from designated site Okm: WWTP discharges to the Awbeg River, inside the cSAC boundary.
 Brief description Castletownroche is a village located on the N72 national route and is 29km northeast of Cork City.
 The village lies between the towns of Fermoy and Mallow, in an area generally referred to as the 'Golden Vale'.
-The wastewater in Castletownroche is collected in a partially combined foul and separate foul sewerage drainage network.
+The wastewater in Castletownroche is collected in a partially combined foul and separate foul sewering drainage network.
 The wastewater from the village gravitates to the wastewater treatment plant.
-Castletownroche Wwith is designed for a Population Equivalent (PE) of 1,000, which was commissioned in late 1999.
+Castletownroche Wwiter's designed for a Population Equivalent (PE) of 1,000, which was commissioned in late 1999.
 Activated Sludge is the process employed at the Castletownroche waste water treatment plant.
 Influent initially gravitates into a grit trap, which is followed by an inline muncher, from here the influent enters the inlet sump, from where the influent's pumped to a steel circular aeration tank.
-The effluent then flows into the settling tank with rotating half bridge scrapper.
-The solids settle while the supernatant flows over the weir and discharges via V-notch Box to the river.
-Sludge maybe returned from the settling tank to the aeration tank and excess sludge is removed from the settling tank to the aeration tank and excess sludge is removed from the settling tank as required to the Sludge Holding Tank.
+The effluent then flows jet the settling tank with rotating half bridge scrapper.
+The solids settle while the supernatant flows over the weir and discharges via V-nach Box to the river.
+Sludge maybe returned from the settling tank to the aeration tank and excess sludge is removed from the settling tank as required to the Sludge Holding Tank.
 The pollution load for the Doneraile agglomeration arises from the following areas: Domestic population Commercial premises School &crèches Infiltration The sewerage from all commercial premises is collected via the public sewer and treated in conjunction with the domestic waste at the WWTP.
 The final effluent is discharged to the Awbeg River, which is adjacent to the wastewater treatment plant site.
-The WWTP currently serves a PE of 900 (based on hydraulic flow) and is therefore slightly underloaded.
-Is the plan directly connected with or necessary to the Natura 2000 site management for nature conservation?
+The WWTP currently serves a PE of 900 (based on hydraulic flow) and is Is the plan directly connected with or necessary to the Natura 2000 site management for nature conservation? therefore slightly underloaded.
 No